CompMethods-ICTP-SAIFR-Serrapilheira/hydrology-model-analysis/README.md

 This project contains hydrology-related outputs from two versions of the dynamic vegetation model CAETÊ (CArbon and Ecosystem Trait-based Evaluation model) which I developed during my undergraduate studies.

-## versions
+## Versions

 The two versions analysed here are:

 IC-CAETE-DVM
 This version contains an updated hydrological module, with the implementation of an additional soil layer to the simulation, variable water retention capabilities derived from soil texture and a new runoff calculation system.

 PVM-CAETE-DVM

-    This version contains the previous hydrological module used on CAETÊ, which is based on CPTEC-PVM model (reference).
+sThis version contains the previous hydrological module used on CAETÊ, which is based on CPTEC-PVM model (reference).

-The entire main version of the model is available at https://github.com/jpdarela/CAETE-DVM
+The entire main version of the model is available [here](https://github.com/jpdarela/CAETE-DVM)

 ## Dependencies